pingcap/tidb-binlog/pkg/loader/README.md

 ## Overview
-Loader will split the upstream transaction DML events and concurrently(shared by primary key or unique key) load data to mysql, it will solve the causality by [causality.go](./causality.go).
+Loader splits the upstream transaction DML events and concurrently (shared by primary key or unique key) loads data into MySQL.
+It respects causality with [causality.go](./causality.go).

 ## Optimization